 Three comments received from colleagues after the submission of the pre-registration document prompted additional exploratory analyses.
 The first addressed the high variability between participants which can obscure smaller but highly consistent effects.
-To tackle this issue, the non-timeseries variables were normalized within participant.
-The original and the normalized analysis results are provided in Table 1 and Table 2, respectively.
+To tackle this issue, the discrete variables were normalized within participant.
 The second involved an analysis of the averaged non-normalized trajectories, with all trials trimmed to an identical length of 340ms.
 Ninety percent of the trials were 340ms long or longer, and the other 10% were excluded.
 To approximate the onset and offset of the congruency effect, the deviation from the center was estimated for each point in time.
 The third focused on the implied endpoint, which is held to be sensitive to changes in direction and should therefore reflect the participant's intentions earlier than the raw trajectory (Dotan & Dehaene, 2013).
 Implied endpoint was indicated by the intersection between the present tangent to the trajectory and the screen.
 The onset and offset of the congruency effect were estimated by conducting a t-test at every time point, and clustering together adjacent significant values of a similar sign.
 Then, a permutation and clustering procedure (Maris & Oostenveld, 2007) was conducted to evaluate the significance of the clusters and correct for multiple comparisons.
 Finally, the α value was divided by two to correct for the permutation and clustering procedures performed (i.e., deviation from center and implied endpoint).

 Results